What to Do if You've Been Sideswiped

 Pending legislation may change this safety inequity.
 In March 2019, a bipartisan group of senators reintroduced a bill entitled the Stop Underrides Act.
 The bill failed when previously introduced in 2017.
 If passed into law, it would require that all tractor-trailer owners install side, front, and rear guards.

-What Type of Injuries do Sideswipe Accidents Cause?
+What Type of Injuries Can Sideswiped Car Collisions Cause?

 Not all sideswipe collisions cause serious injuries.
 The injury potential varies depending on the vehicles involved and the accident circumstances.
 Mismatched vehicles cause variations in injury location and severity.
-A study published by Science Direct from the September 2004 issue of Accident Analysis & Prevention documents the relationship of higher, heavier vehicles to injury severity.
-While a sideswipe accident can cause a variety of injuries, head and upper thorax damage are the most frequent medical problems from side-impact accidents involving mismatched vehicles.
+A study published by Science Direct in Accident Analysis & Prevention showed the relationship between higher, heavier vehicles to injury severity.
+While a sideswiped car accident can cause a variety of injuries, head and upper thorax damage are the most frequent medical problems from side-impact accidents involving mismatched vehicles.

 Severe head trauma often causes traumatic brain injuries that require lifelong treatment and rehabilitation.
-Serious brain injuries leave injured victims with permanent impairments, lost income opportunities, and serious family and lifestyle changes.
+Serious brain injuries leave injured victims with permanent impairments, lost income opportunities, and tremendous family and lifestyle changes.

-Who Pays Your Medical Bills and Lost Income?
+Who Pays for Your Medical Bills and Lost Income?

-Florida’s No-Fault Law, §627.737 requires that all registered vehicles have Personal Injury Protection coverage on their auto insurance policies.
-When you’re injured in an accident, your insurance company pays 80 percent of your medical bills and 60 percent of your lost income regardless of who is at fault.
-Your insurer also pays expenses for accident-related replacement services.
+Florida's No-Fault Law requires that all registered vehicles have Personal Injury Protection (PIP) coverage on their auto insurance policies.
+When you're injured in an accident, your insurance company pays 80 percent of your medical bills and 60 percent of your lost income, regardless of who is at fault.
+Your insurer also pays expenses for accident-related property replacement services.

 No-Fault benefits are designed to reduce claims and lawsuits against negligent drivers.
-You have a legal right to sue the responsible party for pain and suffering, loss of consortium, and other general damages if your injuries meet one of the tort exceptions outlined in §627.737.
-These include:
+However, you have a legal right to pursue compensation beyond PIP coverage if your injuries meet one of the tort exemptions outlined in §627.737.
+You may be able to sue the responsible party for pain and suffering, loss of consortium, and other general damages if you or a loved one experience:

 - Significant, permanent loss of an important bodily function.